 Get over 50 FREE felt crafts that both kids and adults will want to make!
-Get everything from decor to gifts; you’ll love these projects.
+Get everything from decor to gifts; you’ll love these felt projects.

 With the new year here, I’ve got a suggestion for you.
-Actually first I have a statement: you aren’t using felt enough in your crafts.
+Actually first I have a statement: you aren’t using felt enough in your projects.
 Now here’s the suggestion . . . you need to start using it more.

-Because felt is a very cool craft supply!
+Because felt is a very cool craft material!
 And I feel it’s very underappreciated.
 I think most people think of felt as something for kids’ crafts only, and don’t have an idea of what to make.

 Why do I say that?
 That used to be me.

 But what happened when I started using it is that I never stopped.
 Once I did a project with felt, I really got a feel for it, and the rest is history.
 Now I keep a large stack of felt in my craft stash in a rainbow of colors.